Basic Mistletoe Cactus Care

 Another great thing about the Mistletoe Cactus is that it is completely safe and non-toxic for dogs, cats and children so you don’t need to worry about putting it out of reach.

-It really couldn’t be easier to propagate your Mistletoe Cactus as all you need to do is take a cutting of the plant, let the end callous out of water and soil for a few days before placing in a cactus soil mix.
-Before you know it you will have a fresh new plant!
+It really couldn’t be easier to propagate your Mistletoe Cactus as all you need to do is take a cutting off the plant, let the end callous out of water and soil for a few days before placing in a cactus soil mix.

 Here are some common issues that you might run into.
 It's important to diagnose any issues early to give your plant the best chance of bouncing back.